Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Introduction

-The other strategy, the network scale-up method (NSUM), is to conduct a traditional survey with a representative sample from the general or frame population and ask respondents how many people they know in the hidden populations of interest, then use information about their personal network sizes (degrees) to scale up their data into an estimate for the general prevalence of those populations \citep{Bernard1991-originalNSUM, Bernard2010-nsum}.
-Respondents' degrees are also estimated by asking similar questions about groups of known sizes \citep{McCormick2010-ARD}.
+The other strategy, the network scale-up method (NSUM), is to conduct a traditional survey with a representative sample from the general or frame population and ask respondents how many people they know in the hard-to-reach populations of interest, then use information about their personal network sizes (degrees) to scale up their data into an estimate for the general prevalence of those populations \citep{Bernard1991-originalNSUM, Bernard2010-nsum}.
+Researchers could ask respondents how many people they know (their degree) and how many people they know in the hard-to-reach group.
+However, people often cannot provide an accurate estimate for their degree \citep{Killworth2003,McCormick2010-ARD}, leading to inaccurate hard-to-reach population prevalence estimates.
+Therefore, respondents' degrees are often estimated by asking other questions that are used to estimate the degree.
+In the probe group method, respondents are asked how many people they know in various groups of known size that collectively are thought to be representative of the general population \citep{KillworthMcCarty1998a,McCarty2001comparing,McCormick2010-ARD}.
 The responses to questions of the form ``How many people do you know with X trait?" are known as aggregated relational data or ARD \citep{McCormickZheng2015-ARD}.
-This approach does not require knowing whether the respondents themselves are in the hidden populations.
+This approach does not require knowing whether the respondents themselves are in the hard-to-reach populations.

 In this paper we focus on the NSUM strategy.
-We conducted an initial literature search and found that the majority of studies use one of the simplest estimators.
-However, we find that when a key model assumption is violated, as it often is in practice, the mean squared error (MSE) may actually tend to be much smaller for another simple estimator that is equally easy to implement but much less commonly used.
-We demonstrate this through theoretical derivations as well as simulations with a real network data set.
+A recent literature review by \cite{Ocagli2021} suggests the majority of studies use one of the simplest estimators.
+However, we find that when a key model assumption is violated by the presence of barrier effects, which may often occur in practice, the mean squared error (MSE) may actually tend to be much smaller for another simple estimator that is equally easy to implement but much less commonly used.
+We demonstrate this through theoretical derivations as well as simulated surveys on a real network data set.